How to “Right-Size” Procurement to Align with Business Goals

 Align Procurement with Current Business Stage

-The most sophisticated techniques are not always the best or the most appropriate for the business.
+The most sophisticated techniques are not always the best or the most appropriate for the business goals.
 To an experienced procurement professional, it can be easy to assume that the most advanced management methods, tools, and data are the most effective for a business of any shape and size.
 But that’s simply not the case.

 If you’re at a startup, sometimes it’s best to cut back on the complexity of procurement.
 Be willing to take on tasks that procurement doesn’t usually do.
 Save those category management discussions for later.
 Soon enough, as order volume increases, it’ll be time to talk about controlled processes, systems, and supply chain management.
 At this stage, toward the middle of the S curve, your company will need procurement to help with the growth.